-The Company's unaudited condensed interim financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+The Company's unaudited condensed consolidated interim financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 The significant accounting policies applied and recent accounting pronouncements are described in Note 3 of the Company's consolidated financial statements for the year ended December 31, 2022.
 There have been no changes from the accounting policies applied in the December 31, 2022 financial statements.

-The critical accounting estimates and judgements applied in the preparation of the Company's condensed interim financial statements for the three month period ended March 31, 2023 are consistent with those applied and disclosed in the audited consolidated financial statements for the year ended December 31, 2022.
+The critical accounting estimates and judgements applied in the preparation of the Company's condensed consolidated interim financial statements for the three and nine month periods ended September 30, 2023 are consistent with those applied and disclosed in the audited consolidated financial statements for the year ended December 31, 2022, except as noted below.
 For related details, please refer to the Company's consolidated financial statements, which are available on the Company's website and on SEDAR.